Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: EFFECTS OF SHORT-RANGE CORRELATION

-Note that even though our demonstration above focuses on carrier scattering due to magnetic correlation, the microscopic mechanism discussed here is generally applicable to all strong non-local correlation.
-Since all short-range charge- lattice-, or orbital-correlations act to restrict the carrier motion to some degree regardless their origin, they produce similar effect of carrier density modulation in correlated semimetals.
+Also note that even though our demonstration above focuses on carrier scattering due to magnetic correlation, the microscopic mechanism discussed here is generally applicable to all strong short-range correlation.
+Since all short-range charge-, lattice-, or orbital-correlations act to restrict the carrier motion to some degree regardless their microscopic details, they produce a similar effect of carrier density modulation in correlated semimetals.

-From a general perspective, such a correlation modulation of carrier density in correlated semimetals opens up an interesting possibility of bifurcating behavior, toward either a weakly correlated metal or a strongly correlated system with much lower carrier density.
-Imagine engineering a correlated semimetal with high carrier density that hosts rather weak correlation.
-Upon enhancing the short-range correlation via a slight tuning of external parameter (for example temperature, pressure, chemical doping or even magnetic field), the induced suppression of kinetic energy would lead to a smaller carrier density.
-This in turn allows a stronger correlation, giving rise to a cascading effect toward a strongly correlated system with low carrier density.
-In the context of metal-insulator transition, such a bifurcation behavior might further promote Mott's proposal~\cite{Mott1968} of a first-order quantum phase transition.
+The above significant effect of short-range correlation on carrier density actually has an intuitive microscopic origin, namely the reduction of effective kinetic energy.
+Due to the Pauli principle and other many-body couplings, when moving between neighboring atoms, carriers encounter different degrees of scattering probability: weaker with a similar spin environment and stronger with rapidly varying spin orientation.
+This naturally introduces a correlation-dependent reduction of the effective kinetic energy of the carriers and at the long length scale a reduction of their bandwidth.
+As illustrated in Fig.~\ref{fig3}(b), in semimetals this would in turn shrink the size of electron and hole Fermi pockets and decrease the corresponding carrier densities.
+Altogether, combined with the unique flexibility of carrier density in semimetals, short-range correlation's renormalization of kinetic energy can \textit{reversely} affect the carrier density, as indicated by the blue arrows in Fig.~\ref{fig3}(c).

-Such tendency of bifurcation offers a simple explanation to the dramatic change of physical properties observed in many experiments.
-For example in Ni-based and Fe-based unconventional superconductors (both strongly correlated semimetals), Hall coefficient displays a strong temperature dependence~\cite{Li2019, Ghosh2010}.
-In standard interpretation, the data indicates a reduction of carrier density by more than an order of magnitude at low temperature.
-With the above bifurcating tendency, this unusual behavior is understandable.
-Similarly, the extreme sensitivity of superconductivity to the substrates and lattice constants in these materials~\cite{Ren2021,Iida2009} may also be affected by such bifurcating tendency.
-Naturally, this mechanism suggests many possible routes of engineering functional semimetals that responds sensitively to the weak change of external conditions.
+The first and third rows of Fig.~\ref{fig2} confirm this intuitive picture.
+As the in-plane short-range AFM correlation increases ($\chi_\parallel \rightarrow {-1}$), the Ni bandwidth is significantly reduced by the stronger scattering.
+This leads to a much smaller carrier density easily observable from the removal of the electron pockets near the $\Gamma$ point.
+In comparison, the fourth row verifies that as long as the intralayer correlation is uniform or FM, only very limited damage to the intralayer kinetic energy can be induced by increasing interlayer AFM correlation, as expected from the above picture.